gbmhunter/blog/content/programming/machine-learning/machine-learning-on-an-embedded-system/_index.md

 The page is about exploring machine learning on an embedded system.
 By embedded, I mean a microcontroller running on "bare metal", with no concept of a file system.

 I looked around and choose [Pico4ML by ArduCam](https://www.arducam.com/pico4ml-an-rp2040-based-platform-for-tiny-machine-learning/) as my development kit to play around with.
-It features a RP2040 microcontroller, 320x240 pixel camera, IMU, microphone and 160x80 LCD display.
+It features a RP2040 microcontroller, 320x240 pixel monochromatic camera, IMU, microphone and 160x80 LCD display.
 You can probably tell from the name, but it is specially built for performing machine learning, and it's rich sensor inputs and display let you do some cool stuff!

 The RP2040 contains an Arm Cortex-M0+ processor running up to 133MHz, with 264kB SRAM and 2MB QSPI flash.
 So it's not your low end 1kB RAM/8kB flash ATmega8 but neither is it a powerful processor designed to run Linux.